mratsim/weave/rfcs/multithreading_apis.md

 A task-parallel executor MUST implement either the local executor or the global executor API.
 It MAY implement both.

+`spawn` eagerly adds the task to the executor for execution as soon as an execution resource is available.
+Scheduling is not delayed until a graph of tasks is built (see dataflow parallelism in [Non-goals](#non-goals)).

 ##### Local executor API

 A new task MUST be created on a specific executor with a template or macro with the following signature